-Parents or guardians may:
+Parents or legal guardians have the right to:

-- Inspect the written and audiovisual educational materials used in the comprehensive sexual health and HIV/AIDS prevention education - Request in writing that their child not receive comprehensive sexual health or HIV/AIDS prevention education Request a copy of Education Codes 51930 through 51939 - Be informed whether the comprehensive sexual health or HIV/AIDS prevention education will be taught by district personnel or outside consultants - When the district chooses to use outside consultants or to hold an assembly with guest speakers to teach comprehensive sexual health or HIV/AIDS prevention education, to be informed of: - The date of the instruction - o The name of the organization or affiliation of each guest speaker - Instruction provided under the California Healthy Youth Act allows for parents to receive notice by mail or another commonly used method of notification no fewer than 14 days before the instruction is delivered if arrangements for the instruction are made after the beginning of the school year
+- 1. Inspect the written and audiovisual educational materials used in the comprehensive sexual health and HIV prevention education. - 2.
+Request in writing that their child not receive comprehensive sexual health or HIV prevention education. - 3.
+Request a copy of Education Code sections 51930 through 51939, the California Healthy Youth Act. - 4.
+Be informed whether the comprehensive sexual health or HIV prevention education will be taught by district personnel or outside consultants. - 5.
+Receive notice by mail or another commonly used method of notification no fewer than 14 days before the instruction is delivered if arrangements for the instruction are made after the beginning of the school year. - 6.
+When the district chooses to use outside consultants or to hold an assembly with guest speakers to teach comprehensive sexual health or HIV prevention education, be informed of: a) The date of the instruction, and b) The name of the organization or affiliation of each guest speaker.